 Leave your Legacy Gift via your Life Insurance

 When you purchase a life insurance policy, or are included in a group policy through your employer, you are provided the opportunity to name beneficiaries.
 Just as with your retirement account, you may request a new beneficiary designation form from your insurer and you can update the beneficiaries at any time.
 You can leave the entire balance, or a percentage of it, to GLAAD.

-Some Gifts Options: cash, stocks, bonds, real estate, insurance, annuities, art, IRAs
+Some Additional Gifts Options Include: cash, stocks, bonds, real estate, annuities, art, and IRAs.

-GLAAD offers many planned gift options that may fit your situation, such as Charitable Trusts or Bequest Provisions.
+GLAAD offers many planned gift options that may fit your situation.
 Many of these gift vehicles can provide life income for the donor and major support for GLAAD.
 The information provided on this site is not intended as legal, tax or investment advice.
 For such advice, please consult with an attorney, tax professional and/or investment professional.

-To name GLAAD as a beneficiary in your will, please use our legal name, the Gay & Lesbian Alliance Against Defamation, Inc. GLAAD is incorporated in Delaware and our federal tax identification number is 13-3384027.
+To name GLAAD as a beneficiary in your will, please use our legal name, the Gay & Lesbian Alliance Against Defamation, Inc. Our federal tax identification number is 13-3384027.